raj23manj/springBoot/jokesapp/README.md

       * supports all join points
       * works on any pojo not just beans from app context
       * Faster performance
-      * compilr time weaving requires extra compilation step
+      * compiler time weaving requires extra compilation step
       * AspectJ pointCut syntax can become complex

     - Declaring an AOP in Spring App, in Config file